 Wireless network access is available in the East Asian Library.
 There is information about how to use the wireless network on the Wireless Network Access page.

-Olin Library’s Arc (Library Technology Center) and Arts & Sciences Creative Lab (Eads 007) have workstations for viewing VHS or DVD materials–including materials in foreign formats such as PAL or SECAM.
+Art & Architecture Library and Arts & Sciences Creative Lab (Eads 007) have workstations for viewing VHS or DVD materials–including materials in foreign formats such as PAL or SECAM.